-|25 Sep 21||Walsall|| ||1 - 1|| ||Bristol Rovers|
+|25 Sep 21||Walsall|| ||1 - 2|| ||Bristol Rovers|

 Bristol Rovers F.C. is a professional football club in Bristol, England, which competes in League Two, the fourth tier of the English football league system.
 They have played home matches at the Memorial Stadium in Horfield since 1996.
 They spent 1897 to 1986 at the Eastville Stadium and the following ten years at Twerton Park in Bath.
-The club's official nickname is The Pirates, reflecting the maritime history of Bristol.
-The local nickname of the club is The Gas, from the gasworks next to their former home Eastville Stadium, which started as a derogatory term used by fans of their main rival Bristol City but was affectionately adopted by the team.
-According to a survey conducted in December 2003, Cardiff City and Swindon Town are considered their second and third biggest rivals.
+The club's official nickname is "The Pirates", reflecting the maritime history of Bristol.
+The local nickname of the club is "The Gas", derived from the gasworks next to their former home, Eastville Stadium, which started as a derogatory term used by fans of their main rivals, Bristol City, but was affectionately adopted by the club and its supporters.
+Cardiff City and Swindon Town are considered their second and third biggest rivals.
 The women's team play in the Gloucestershire County Women's League.

 | || || |